 Monologue collections are great, but they’re only the start.
 There’s a wealth of great choices, whether you need to prepare for drama school auditions, a self-tape, or just want to keep building your tool kit.
 Here are five contemporary monologues for women that will take you off the beaten track of audition pieces and help you avoid the usual fare.

-We’ve put together speeches with a range of playing ages but it’s better to pick something based on whether or not it resonates with you, not just because it fits your casting bracket.
+We’ve put together contemporary audition speeches for women with a range of playing ages, but it’s better to pick something based on whether or not it resonates with you, not just because it fits your casting bracket.
 All are by superb writers and from plays that should be genuinely rewarding reads.
 A short set of notes accompanies each piece with some context and ideas for direction.